johntrogan/defender-docs/defender-endpoint/mac-device-control-overview.md

 ## Requirements

-Device Control for macOS has the following prerequisites:
+Device control for Mac has the following prerequisites:

-> [!div class="checklist"]
->
-> - Microsoft Defender for Endpoint entitlement (can be trial)
+- Defender for Endpoint or Defender for Business licenses (can be a trial subscription)
-> - Minimum OS version: macOS 11 or higher
+- Minimum OS version: macOS 11 or higher
-> - Minimum product version: 101.34.20
+- Minimum product version: `101.34.20`

 ## Overview

-Microsoft Defender for Endpoint Device Control feature enables you to:
+Device control in Defender for Endpoint on macOS enables you to:

 - Audit, allow, or prevent the read, write, or execute access to removable storage; and
 - Manage iOS and Portable devices, and Apple APFS encrypted devices and Bluetooth media, with or without exclusions.